 Now, someone may be searching for you, and it may take a while for this to happen.
 You should stay put, especially if it’s in the evening or at night.

 While staying put, you’ll need to survive.
-People can typically survive 3 hours without shelter (in more extreme cases), 3 days without water, and 3 weeks without food.
+People can typically survive 3 hours without shelter (in more extreme cases), three days without water, and three weeks without food.
 So, your first survival priority should be to build a shelter.

 Build a Fire

 Building a fire is an essential skill if you’re lost in the wilderness.
 A fire will provide warmth and light, can be used to signal for help, and can be used to cook food.
 Gather tinder, kindling, and logs for the fire.

 Make sure the fire is built on a flat, open area away from flammable materials.
 To start the fire, you can use a lighter or matches, or you can use a bow drill or fire-plow technique.
 Once the fire is started, maintain it by adding wood and adjusting the flame as needed.